 Can't figure out where all your money is going or why you can't seem to save?
 Consistently keeping a spending journal will tell you exactly what's happening with your money.
 By recording your spending habits and transactions consistently, you can learn what you're spending your money on and why.

 A spending journal is a documentation of every single expenditure you make on a daily basis over a period of time.
 For instance, over a 30 day period.

-I highly recommend a pen and notebook that you carry around with you as opposed to keeping your journal in an app or other electronic form.
+I highly recommend a pen and notebook that you carry around with you as opposed to keeping your journal in an app or other electronic forms.
 Why?
 There's just something about putting pen to paper when you first start this exercise as well seeing things laid out in your own handwriting that helps with perspective.
 Psychology....magic....call it what you will but it works!